WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.2

-Maximum number of authentication attempts before rate limiting applies.
+Maximum number of authentication attempts before rate limiting is applied.

 Defaults to 5.